The Puppet Master is a deft but incomplete story of an unbelievable con man – review

 The Puppet Master shuttles between these timelines, unspooling harrowing stories in fragments that highlight patterns.
 The narrative slowly folds in other women who also fell for his scam.
 There’s Kim, Renata, Elizabeth, Leslie, Solange, and likely more not yet identified.

 The series does well to take its subject as seriously as a murder docuseries might.
 It is unsparing in the way it depicts Hendy-Freegard’s harm.
-Not only is it money that his victims have lost, but the psychological distress and the time spent ensnared in his web.
-For Sarah and John who lived on the road going from “safehouse” to “safehouse”, that’s 10 years spent looking over your shoulder for a killer that didn’t exist.
+Not only is it money that his victims have lost, but the time spent ensnared in his web.
+For Sarah and John who lived on the road going from “safehouse” to “safehouse”, that’s 10 years spent looking over your shoulder for a killer that doesn’t exist.
+Imagine the psychological distress.

 The Puppet Master is the rare Netflix show that doesn’t overstretch its subject.
 The documentary is a taut, sad retelling of events, made sadder by the fact that Hendy-Freegard remains a free man – despite a joint Scotland Yard-FBI effort that’s depicted in the series.
 And while there is some subversive thrill in the idea that Freegard may be watching this very documentary himself, it’s upended by the furious frustration at a legal system that would let him go.